 - After significant input from the community and advisory committee, the conceptual design for the surface was selected.
 See the Conceptual Design Selection booklet (October 2010)

-- From October 2010 until April 2012, the project has been advanced to 100% engineering design and will go out to bid in May 2012.
+- From October 2010 until April 2012, the project was advanced to 100% engineering design and went out to bid in May 2012.

 The following evaluation criteria was developed by city staff and the advisory committee to guide the design process: